- Wedding & Events

 It’s also a great way to find other vendors for your wedding or event.
 Afterwards, you can leave me or any other vendors a review, which is very helpful for our businesses!

-You don’t have to use it to book me, though, and you’re more than welcome to just send me an email to start.
-If you’d prefer to book outside of WeddingWire, we can still handle contracts and payments in person or by mail; just let me know what you prefer.
+You don’t have to use it to book me, though, and you’re more than welcome to just send me an email or call me directly to start.
+If you’d prefer to book outside of WeddingWire, we can still handle contracts and payments in person or by mail.

 Q: Do you travel for weddings?